conda/conda/docs/source/user-guide/concepts.rst

 Conda install
 -------------
-* When you `conda install` a package that exists in your channels and has no dependencies, conda:
+* When you `conda install` a package that exists in a channel and has no dependencies, conda:

   * looks at your configured channels (in priority)